 Seniors are a prime target for scammers; awareness of potential and actual scams will help identify suspicious activity rather than becoming a victim.

-Following a link can take them to a site that mimics a legitimate one, but is designed to steal personal information, accept payments that will go to scammers, or implant malware into their system.
+Following a link can take you to a site that mimics a legitimate one, but is designed to steal personal information, accept payments that will go to scammers, or implant malware into their system.

 Recognize Identity Theft